 Estimated reading time: 25 minutes

-After a decade of practicing SEO and following some constant principles, I have felt that it might be a time to write an article about them.
+After more than a decade of practicing SEO and following some constant principles, I thought it might be time to write an article about them.

-They are also closely related to some topics in the industry that are continuously heavily debated.
-Mostly in heated arguments on social networks and forums.
+Also, they are closely related to some topics in the industry that are heavily debated.
+Most often in heated discussions on social networks.

 The concept of “Deserved rankings”